carlosnavaja16/carlosnavaja16/README.md

 ## Hi I'm Carlos 👋
 #### I'm from Venezuela and have been living in the U.S. since 2006.
 My interests include technology, economics and, literature.

-- 🔭 I’m currently working on an enterprise web application with an Angular front-end and Spring microservices in the back-end.
+- 🔭 I’m currently working on an Angular enterpriseweb application powered by GraphQL and microservices.
-- 🌱 I’m currently learning a little bit everithing
+- 🌱 I’m always interested in learning a little bit everithing
 - 💬 Ask me about technology, economics, cooking or the immigrant experience in the United States
 - 📫 Reach me at carlos.rossi16@gmail.com
 - 😄 Pronouns: He/Him